 If you believe that you are being harassed or discriminated against due to your race, color, religion, sex, pregnancy, national origin, ancestry, gender identity, age, disability, veterans' status, or any other basis protected by federal, state, or local laws, the incident should be immediately reported to a supervisor or the Executive Director.
 The procedure outlined in the Employee Handbook should be used to report claims of harassment.

 Acknowledgement

-I, , have received, read, and understand the policy ill report any incidents of harassment according to the
+I, , have received, read, and understand the policy regarding harassment.
+I will report any incidents of harassment according to the complaint procedure.

-Signature of Employee Date
+Signature of Employee

+Date

 Printed Name of Employee